gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Gets the properties of a protection template for Azure Information Protection.

 ### [Get-AipServiceTrackingLog](Get-AipServiceTrackingLog.md)
-Gets tracking information for documents protected by Azure Information Protection.
+**Classic client only.** Gets tracking information for documents protected by Azure Information Protection.

 ### [Get-AipServiceUserLog](Get-AipServiceUserLog.md)
 Downloads protection user logs from Azure Information Protection to local storage.